-From the European Space Agency.
-The video above is from Meet the Experts series of the European Space Agency (ESA).
+The video above is from the Meet the Experts series of the European Space Agency (ESA).
 In it, comet scientist Charlotte Götz of ESA discusses comets, their formation and their study.
-She explains that comet nuclei are relatively small – about the size of a small earthly town – and that they are loosely packed balls of ice and dust.
+Also, she explains that comet nuclei are relatively small – about the size of a small earthly town – and that they are loosely packed balls of ice and dust.

-For skywatchers.
-Those of us who watch the skies are, of course, most interested in comets when they appear as (sometimes unexpected, often greenish) visitors in our skies.
+Us skywatchers are, of course, most interested in comets when they appear as (sometimes unexpected, often greenish) visitors in our skies.
 Since comets are most active when they’re near the sun, we tend to see comets shortly after sunset or before sunrise.
 At such times, comets don’t sweep across the skies as meteors do.
 But they do move slowly, from night to night, in front of the stars.
 They can be very beautiful, especially in a dark sky.